 How Can I Get Saskatchewan Mutual Car Insurance Quote

 In order to get a car insurance quote, you may contact your insurance broker.
 They may help you with any queries about your auto insurance policy and also give you a new quote.

 - Mail: If you wish to write to the head office you may address it to 279 3rd Ave.
 North, Saskatoon, SK S7K 2H8.

 - Phone: You may call 1306.653.4232 or 1800.667.3067 to reach SMI.
 The accounting department’s contact number is 306.653.4232.

 - Fax: The fax number to send your documents is 1306.664.1957 or 1888.664.1957.

 - Payments: You may pay your premiums online.

 - Broker: You may search for your nearest broker location on the website.

-We are not affiliated and make no representations or warranties, recommendations or endorsements of Saskatchewan Mutual Insurance.
+We are not affiliated and make no representations, warranties, recommendations, or endorsements of Saskatchewan Mutual Insurance.
 This article is our review of Saskatchewan Mutual Insurance for information purposes only.
-The logos, trademarks, and copyrights mentioned in this article belong to the Saskatchewan Mutual Insurance.
+The logos, trademarks, and copyrights mentioned in this article belong to Saskatchewan Mutual Insurance.